 - Workflow visibility: Managers can monitor ongoing processes to ensure that nothing falls through the cracks.

 Investing in technology that supports structured workflows not only increases efficiency but also builds confidence among staff, both new and experienced.
+Data management protects organizations from data losses, thefts, and breaches through the use of authentication and encryption tools, which is especially important during staff transitions.

 3. Collaborate with External Data Management Partners